-This letter recommends approval of a Community Development Block Grant (CDBG) Reimbursable Contract between the County of Los Angeles and the Wilmington Community Clinic in the amount of \$90,000 for personnel costs for its Mary B. Henry Community Clinic.
+This letter recommends approval of a Community Development Block Grant (CDBG) Reimbursable Contract between the County of Los Angeles and Shelter Partnership, Inc., in the amount of \$100,000, for its S. Mark Taper Foundation Shelter Resource Bank project.

-IT IS RECOMMENDED THAT YOUR BOARD:
+IT IS RECOMMENDED THAT THE BOARD:

-- 1. Find that the approval of a CDBG Reimbursable Contract between the County of Los Angeles and the Wilmington Community Clinic is not subject to the provisions of the California Environmental Quality Act (CEQA) because the action will not have the potential for causing a significant effect on the environment. - 2.
-Approve and authorize the Executive Director to execute a CDBG Reimbursable Contract with the Wilmington Community Clinic, in the amount of \$90,000, for personnel for the Mary B. Henry Community Clinic, using CDBG funds allocated to the Second Supervisorial District, to be effective following approval as to form by County Counsel and execution by all parties through June 30, 2011.
+- 1. Find that the approval of a CDBG Reimbursable Contract between the County of Los Angeles and Shelter Partnership Inc., for their S. Mark Taper Foundation Shelter Resource Bank project (Project), is not subject to the provisions of the California Environmental Quality Act (CEQA), as described herein, because the action will not have the potential for causing a significant effect on the environment. - 2.
+Approve and authorize the Executive Director, or his designee, to execute a CDBG Reimbursable Contract with Shelter Partnership, Inc., presented in substantially final form, for their Project, to receive and distribute large scale product donations to homeless service agencies throughout the County of Los Angeles, using \$100,000 in unexpended CDBG administrative funds from prior years, following approval as to form by County Counsel and execution by all parties, through June 30, 2017.